Ladybower Reservoir Walk Details

 13. Continue on the track for approximately 500 metres, before arriving back at your start point of Fairholmes Visitor Information Centre on your left.

-This walk is also suitable as a short bike ride with a cycle hire station at Fairholmes Visitor Centre that is operated by the Peak District National Park.
+This route is also suitable as a short bike ride with a cycle hire station at Fairholmes Visitor Centre that is operated by the Peak District National Park.